ajakaja/ajakaja.github.io/about.md

 ## about me:

 I live in Seattle, for now, and am working at Dropbox.
-Of course nothing I say here is in anyway speaking for my employer.
+Of course nothing I say here is in any way speaking for my employer.

 I am not a mathematician or physicist and am definitely not credible at all, please don't look at me like that.
-I try to stick with "explaining things better than Wikipedia does" because it's harder to be wildly wrong about that.
+I try to stick with "explaining things better than Wikipedia does" because it's harder to be wildly wrong that way.

-If for some reason you want to contact me, go for it; I'd be delighted.
-I'm at <alex.kritchevsky@gmail.com>
+If for some reason you want to contact me, go for it.
+I'm at <alex.kritchevsky@gmail.com>.
+I'd be delighted to hear from you.